Bookmark saved

 The guild's work, done the guild's way, in the army's war.

 The forward camp occupied a defensible ridge two miles west of the ravine system.
 Ren's company entered through the western perimeter as the false dawn greyed the horizon, passing the sentries' checkpoints with the identification protocols the army's security required.
 The sentries waved them through.
-The heretic's scouts were a known quantity now — the company that came and went at odd hours, that smelled of sulfur and copper, that returned from operations with no casualties and no explanations.
+The heretic's scouts were a known quantity now.
+The company that came and went at odd hours, that smelled of sulfur and copper, that returned from operations with no casualties and no explanations.

 The branded observers were waiting.